Club for Growth: Congress Must Offset Harvey Spending; Urges Separate Consideration of Debt Ceiling Increase

-The Club for Growth urges all House members to support the The Financial CHOICE Act (HR 10).
-A vote is expected later this week.
+The Club for Growth urges all House members to oppose the Hurricane Harvey disaster relief bill if it is not fully offset with spending cuts.
+This includes fully offsetting any unrelated spending as well.
+A vote is expected as early as this Wednesday.
 The vote will be included in the Club for Growth’s 2017 Congressional Scorecard.

 Our Congressional Scorecard for the 115th Congress provides a comprehensive rating of how well or how poorly each member of Congress supports pro-growth, free-market policies and will be distributed to our members and to the public.

 Stacy French - August 24th, 2017